 The Australian Reproductive Genetic Carrier Screening Project (Mackenzie’s Mission) is funded by the Australian Government’s Medical Research Future Fund (MRFF) as part of the Genomics Health Futures Mission (GHFM) grant GHFM73390 (MRFF-G-MM).
 The grant is administered by the Murdoch Children’s Research Institute (MCRI), through Australian Genomics.
 The contents of the Mackenzie’s Mission Participant Portal are solely the responsibility of Mackenzie’s Mission and do not reflect the views of the MRFF.

 As at 31 January 2020, the Mackenzie’s Mission study team comprises more than 80 members across participating research institutes, universities, hospitals, clinical genetics services and diagnostic laboratories.
-A list of these organisations is available at mackenziesmission.org.au/our-partners/.
+A list of our study team members is available here.
 This list may be updated from time to time.